 The circuit fulfils two important tasks.
 The first is to guarantee electrical insulation in order to preserve the safety of workers and the integrity of instrumentations.
 The common-mode voltage between inputs of voltage transducers and the ground may be very dangerous.
 The second task is to adapt the signal levels and characteristics to the input of the digital conversion stage.
-The nominal input voltage and current of the proposed SAMU are 110 V and 5 A, respectively.
-These amplitude levels must be reduced to the range from 0 to 3.3 V, that is the reference voltage of the ADC (VREF).
+The nominal input voltage and current of the proposed SAMU are 110 V and 5 A, root mean square (rms) value, respectively.
+These amplitude levels must be reduced to the range from -3 V to 3 V (i.e. the ADC input range).
 Moreover, the ADC works with fully differential inputs, so the signal must be converted from single ended to differential.